Skip to content

 1

-This wrapper script will: - Automatically find your Claude Code installation - Install itself to ~/bin/claude-wrapper.sh - Create a symlink ~/bin/claude pointing to the wrapper - Configure AWS Bedrock integration - Enable easy model switching (haiku/sonnet/opus) - Set appropriate permissions for the current directory
+This wrapper script will: - Automatically find your Claude Code installation - Install itself to ~/bin/claude-wrapper.sh - Create a symlink ~/bin/claude pointing to the wrapper - Auto-detect the active backend (Bedrock, Foundry, or local LLM) - Enable easy model switching (haiku/sonnet/opus) - Apply a safe tool allowlist by default; full permissions via ~/.claude/yolo-mode

 View script contents